-ECO 101 -Introduction to Economics
+ECO 101 - Introduction to Economics

-IAI: S3 900 This course is a general introduction to the nature and scope of economic analysis and its application to current issues.
+This course is a general introduction to the nature and scope of economic analysis and its nature and scope of economic analysis and its application to current issues.
 Topics covered include markets, competition, monopoly, inflation, unemployment and international economics.
-Prerequisite: None Credit: 3 semester hours Lecture: 3